keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns the maximum value for the target property in the event collection matching the given criteria.
+GET returns the maximum numeric value for the target property in the event collection matching the given criteria.
+Non-numeric values are ignored.
 The response will be a simple JSON object with one key: result, which maps to the numeric result described previously.

 -----------------------
 Query String Parameters